 Artificial intelligence is a field that, in its most basic form, combines computer science and substantial datasets to facilitate problem-solving.
-There are three primary divisions of AI:
+There are three primary divisions of AI technologies:

-- ANI (Artificial Narrow Intelligence) – This falls under weak AI, and is a type of AI trained to perform specific tasks.
-Most AI we see today is ANI since it has a narrow focus to solve a specific problem.
+- ANI (Artificial Narrow Intelligence) – This falls under weak AI, a type of AI trained to perform specific tasks.
+Most AI we see today is ANI since it narrowly focuses on solving a specific problem.

 - AGI (Artificial General Intelligence) – This falls under strong AI and is a form of AI that remains theoretical.
-AGI has not yet been achieved but it is projected to be a machine that would have problem solving, learning, and other intelligent traits equivalent to a human being.
+AGI has not yet been achieved but is projected to be a machine with problem-solving, learning, and other intelligent traits equivalent to a human being.

 - ASI (Artificial Super Intelligence) – We have only been able to get glimpses of what such an AI may look like in sci-fi movies.
 ASI is another, as of now, theoretical AI.
 This is a form of AI that would supersede human ability and intelligence.